Start My Answer

 If there's an error in the balances, request your doctor and the insurance provider to clear the differences.
 In the meantime, you have more reasons to dispute the debt and request Americollect for validation.

-Most debt collectors and creditors encourage the idea of negotiating a settlement amount or a repayment plan with debtors instead of going through a long and hectic court process.
-If they agree to negotiate, ensure that the agreement is in writing and that you honor your end of the bargain.
+Most debt collectors and creditors are open to negotiating a settlement amount or a repayment plan with debtors instead of going through a long and hectic court process, especially if it's a medical debt in question.

 You'll need to respond to the court summons on time to avoid a default judgment against you.
 Even if you owe the debt, you can challenge the plaintiff by citing affirmative defenses to increase your chances of winning the case.